-Policy Regarding the Appropriate Use of Technology in the Classroom

-Bacone College recognizes the growing importance and impact technology is having upon teaching and learning in higher education.
-As a result, the College supports the appropriate use of the latest technology by students and professors.
+Policy Regarding the Appropriate Use of Technology in the Classroom of the latest technology by students and professors.
 However, the College is equally aware of the potential, serious distractions to learning that can occur by the thoughtless and insensitive use of technology in a classroom setting.
 To promote the most effective classroom learning environment possible, the following identify the appropriate use of technology in Bacone College's classrooms.